 You or a family member may suffer a traumatic brain injury (TBI) due to someone else’s negligence.
-At this point, you may want to pursue legal help from a Richmond traumatic brain injury lawyer.
+When that happens, you may want to pursue legal help from a Richmond traumatic brain injury lawyer.
 You can then learn about your legal options and determine if now is the right time to seek damages from any at-fault parties.

-At MartinWren, P.C., our Richmond personal injury lawyer and the rest of our legal team were responsible for three of the 14 largest verdicts in 2023, according to Virginia Lawyers Weekly.
+At MartinWren, P.C., our Richmond personal injury lawyer team was responsible for three of Virginia’s fourteen largest verdicts in 2023, according to Virginia Lawyers Weekly.
+Two of those verdicts were for mild traumatic brain injuries.
 We are available to discuss your TBI case.
 To learn more, contact us today.

 Traumatic Brain Injury Definition

 A TBI refers to an injury caused by a jolt, bump, or blow to the head or body.
-According to the U.S. Centers for Disease Control and Prevention (CDC), approximately 586 traumatic brain injury-related hospitalizations are reported every day.
+According to the U.S. Centers for Disease Control and Prevention (CDC)’s TBI data, approximately 586 traumatic brain injury–related hospitalizations are reported every day.
 There are many reasons why injuries to the brain happen, such as:

 - Car accidents